-Reading: Matthew 13:31-33
+Reading:

+Matthew 13:31-35 (NT page 980)

-Background of the reading
+Background to the reading

-When reading these two parables at first it seemed to me that the meanings were simple: faith start small like a mustard seed but ends up like being a big tree.
+When reading these two parables at first it seemed to me that the meanings were simple: faith start small like a mustard seed but end up like being a big tree.
 To have faith is to change like yeast changes the shape of the dough.